-How your assets, such as vehicles, stocks, retirement funds, etc., will be divided;
+How you will divide your assets, such as vehicles, stocks, retirement funds, etc.;

-How your debts, such as student loans, credit cards, mortgages, etc., will be divided;
+How you will divide your debts, such as student loans, credit cards, mortgages, etc.;

 And other provisions, such as attorney fees, whether the wife will retain her maiden name, and court costs.

 It’s important to remember that an MDA is a contract.
-Once this agreement is signed and approved by the court, you are expected to comply with the provisions made within it.
+Once everyone signs the agreement and the court approves it, you are to comply with the provisions in it.

-When Does a Marital Dissolution Agreement Go into Effect?
+When Do Marital Dissolution Agreements Go into Effect?

-Once the marital dissolution agreement or marriage termination agreement is finalized, the parties can then file for dissolution of marriage, and the agreement can take effect.
+Once we finalize the marital dissolution agreement or marriage termination agreement, the parties can then file for marriage dissolution.
+Afterward, the agreement can take effect.

 Once you reach an agreement, is it possible to change or appeal the MDA at a later date?
 Yes, but only under certain circumstances:

 A major life change after the divorce.
-For example, if you and your ex-spouse had agreed upon alimony in your settlement, but you are getting remarried and do not need alimony anymore.
-In this instance, your or your former spouse’s request to change the agreement will be approved.
+For example, if you and your ex-spouse had agreed upon alimony in your settlement, the recipient marrying someone else ends alimony.
+In this instance, you or your former spouse’s request to change the agreement will be approved.

 Errors in the legal proceedings.
 For example, if the court fails to take into account the correct worth of your assets.

 The agreement is inequitable.
-For example, if your former spouse got the house, the cars, and the stocks whereas you only received a retirement plan.
+For example, if your former spouse receives the house, the cars, and the stocks, whereas you only receive a retirement plan.

 Duress.
-At the time of the proceedings, one or both spouses were either under duress or did not have the proper mental capacity.
+At the time of the proceedings, one or both spouses are either under duress or do not have the proper mental capacity.

-If you do need to change your MDA, it’s best to discuss the situation further with an experienced divorce attorney to see what can be done.
+If you do need to change your MDA, it’s best to discuss the situation further with a divorce attorney to see what can be done.

 Our Tennessee Marital Settlement Agreement Lawyers are Here to Help

-Important decisions regarding your future should be carefully considered, and they may require an outside viewpoint in order to reach a resolution.
+You should carefully consider Important decisions regarding your future.
+Your future may require an outside viewpoint in order to reach a resolution.
 The marital settlement agreement lawyers at Martin Heller Potempa & Sheppard, PLLC are experienced in helping clients reach satisfactory marital settlement agreements that ensure that their futures stay intact.
 The decision to seek a divorce is never easy, and even the most amicable divorces need some legal guidance.
-Our firm is dedicated to making sure that the legal process goes as seamlessly as possible.
+Our firm dedicates itself to making sure that the legal process goes as seamlessly as possible.
 We offer seasoned and compassionate legal guidance and, if a settlement cannot be reached, will represent you in court.